A recent history of UK local government restructuring

 In the early 1960s the UK was covered by two-tier administrations, based on counties and a mixture of sub-administrations including municipal boroughs, county boroughs, rural districts and urban districts.
 The Isles of Scilly had their own single-tier administration.

 In 1965 a new structure was introduced to London whereby Greater London was formed from segments of the surrounding counties, with the boroughs being the lower tier of the system.

 In 1974 a similar two-tier structure was introduced to the rest of England and Wales whereby revised (and in many cases larger) counties, also known as shire counties, provided the top tier of local government and non-metropolitan districts the lower tier.

-Six of these counties in heavily urbanised areas were known as metropolitan counties, with the subdivisions called metropolitan districts; the Isles of Scilly retained their own set-up.
+In heavily urbanised areas six of these counties were known as metropolitan counties, with the subdivisions called metropolitan districts.
+The Isles of Scilly retained their own set-up.

 Northern Ireland however had had its entire two-tier system replaced in 1973 by a single-tier district council system.

 In 1986 the Greater London Council and the six metropolitan counties were abolished, leaving the boroughs and districts to operate as single-tier units, although the abolished larger areas are still recognised for some purposes such as statistical presentation.

 Then, in the 1990s and again in 2009, it was decided that the two-tier system might not be the most efficient in many cases.